Pull down to refresh stories

 What is happening now

 This would be the first smartphone to offer both color E-Ink and conventional screens.
 Android Authority form the main source layer behind the core facts in this piece.
+This is still a developing thread, so the useful part is knowing which source signals are hardening and which ones still need caution.
+With devices, practical impact usually shows up in battery life, heat, stability, and long-term usability rather than in a few flashy headline numbers.

 Where the sources line up